theRenard/PICO-8-Dungeon-Generator/README.md

 - `numRoomTries`: The number of rooms to try.
 The greater the number, the more rooms.
 - `roomExtraSize`: Additional size for rooms.
 - `extraConnectorChance`: The chance of adding extra connectors between rooms.
 - `exits`: The number of exits to create.
+Set to `0` for a perfect maze.

 Please note that tables are zero based